qwertie/LLLPG-Samples/README.md

 Articles about LLLPG are published on the [home page](http://ecsharp.net/lllpg/).

-This repo contains five demos:
+This repo contains the following demos:

 - Boilerplate (a very simple two-stage parser - good starting point for your own parsers)
 - Calculator demo (standalone)
 - Calculator demo (based on Loyc libraries)